-The board of supervisors also must appoint a board of adjustment [lowa Code §331.321(1)(r)] consisting of five members, a majority of whom shall reside within the county but outside the corporate limits of any city, and whose initial terms shall range from one to five years.
+The board of supervisors also must appoint a board of adjustment [lowa Code §331.321(1)(r)] consisting of five members, whom shall reside within the county but outside the corporate limits of any city, and whose initial terms shall range from one to five years.
 Thereafter, as the terms of the initial members expire, a new member shall be appointed each year by the board of supervisors for a five-year term.
-These members can be removed for cause by the board of supervisors, at the time the board of adjustment is created, should adopt an ordinance or regulations permitting the board of adjustment, acting at the request of aggrieved property owners, to make special exceptions to regulations in individual hardship cases.
+These members can be removed for cause by the board of supervisors if written charges are filed and a public hearing is held [lowa Code §§335.10-.11].
+The board of supervisors, at the time the board of adjustment is created, should adopt an ordinance or regulations permitting the board of adjustment, acting at the request of aggrieved property owners, to make special exceptions to regulations in individual hardship cases.
 The board of adjustment may grant variances and special exceptions to the zoning regulations and may interpret the ordinance.
 The board is a quasi-judicial body, and its decision is final unless taken to court [lowa Code §§335.10, .15].